How to Detect AI-Generated Code in 30 Seconds

 Before you even open DevTools, look at the page.
 Check these five things:

 - Is the primary color blue or indigo?
-If yes, +20 points on the slop scale.
+Sample it.
+If it lands near

-- Is the font Inter, system-ui, or the browser default?
+#3b82f6(Tailwind blue-500), +20 points on the slop scale. - Is the font Inter, Geist, or system-ui?
 If yes, +15 points.

 - Are all cards the same size with the same border radius?
-If yes, +10 points.
+Almost always

-- Is the hero centered with a big heading, subtitle, and two buttons?
+rounded-2xl.
+If yes, +10 points. - Is the hero centered with a big heading, subtitle, and two buttons (one filled, one ghost)?
 If yes, +15 points.

 - Does hovering over anything trigger the exact same transition speed?
 If yes, +10 points.